Tigard gets input on smaller dwellings during open house

 The City of Tigard is pushing forward with plans to offer a wider variety of housing options for current and future residents, specifically addressing so-called "missing middle" housing.

-On Wednesday evening, an estimated 40 people gathered in the Tigard Public Library's community room to see what they think (or want to suggest) regarding the city's plans to implement an Oregon law that now requires cities throughout the state to allow a variety of options when it comes to building "accessory dwelling units," or what's known as ADUs in planning circles.
+On Wednesday evening, an estimated 40 people gathered in the Tigard Public Library's community room to hear the city's plans to implement an Oregon law that now requires cities throughout the state to allow a variety of options when it comes to building "accessory dwelling units," or what's known as ADUs in planning circles.
+Other types of missing middle housing include cottages, courtyard units and row houses.

-Oregon Senate Bill 1051 mandates that cities must provide "clear and objective" standards to allow accessory dwelling units.
+Oregon Senate Bill 1051 mandates that cities must provide "clear and objective" standards to allow accessory dwelling units without mentioning requirements pertaining to other missing middle housing.
 While the city won't be able to have new code language up and running by the July deadline, planning officials say they are moving forward with the next steps to make development code amendments to allow for the structures.

 While planners say they get extensive queries about ADUs from the public, they don't get a whole lot of residents who pull permits to build one.
 In 2017, the city approved requests for six units, while there were three approvals in 2016 and eight approvals in 2015.